Ethereum 101: The Ultimate Guide to Understanding Ethereum

 Nowadays, those uninitiated to the world of crypto usually equate "crypto" with "Bitcoin."
 With the recent interest in crypto in general, another name is starting to crop up regularly, and that name is Ethereum, or "ETH," the native cryptocurrency associated with it.
 Not only is knowledge about the blockchain network spreading amongst the initiated, but even Wall Street is paying attention, as evidenced by the interest shown by institutional investors, hence why we felt it was appropriate to bring you this Ultimate Guide to Understanding Ethereum.

-How does this compare with the market cap of some of the most famous companies in the world?
-Well, as of 2023, Apple's market cap is $2.231 trillion, Amazon's at $944 billion, and Tesla is at $635 billion.
-Not quite there with the big leagues, but not an amount to be sniffed at either.
+How does the market cap of crypto tokens compare with the market cap of some of the most famous companies in the world?
+Well, as of 2023, Apple's market cap is $2.231 trillion, Amazon's at $944 billion, and Tesla's at $635 billion.
+It's not quite there with the big leagues, but it's not an amount to be sniffed at either.
 Even with many still clinging to the tulip fever analogy (which is fast fading), it's hard to believe that a project selling vaporware can last for years and collect the amount of money it has.

 With that doubt in mind, it's time to take a real deep look at the beast called Ethereum and what it's doing to gobble up all this money that could've gone to end world poverty or send us to Mars.
 Before we crack into in-depth analysis, here are some Ethereum facts and quick hits: